 How to Get Noticed on Social Media

 Everywhere people look; they see an ad for something – even for products that everyone uses, such as toilet paper!
 Who doesn't use toilet paper?
 Chances are the product or service you have to offer is not the only one of its kind being offered.
-Creating a successful marketing campaign using social media requires a marketer to do something different than everyone else offering the same product or service.
+Creating a successful social media marketing campaign requires something different than what everyone else offering the same product or service.

-For instance, if the product is a weight-loss product, it could be beneficial to provide information to potential consumers about how obesity affects their overall health and how maintaining a healthy weight is beneficial in all areas of life – not simply to fit into this year’s bikini!
+For instance, if the product is in the weight-loss niche, it could be beneficial to provide information to potential consumers about how obesity affects their overall health and how maintaining a healthy weight is beneficial in all areas of life – not simply to fit into this year’s bikini!
 Providing something of value can help you to attract new customers and retain existing customers.

 How to Find the Social Channel with Your Audience

 A report from Business Insider breaks down the demographics of the social media platforms and could be a valuable tool in determining the social media outlet that best fits the product or service being offered.
-The report analyzes income, gender, and age of users who most often use each network.
+The report analyzes the income, gender, and age of users who most often use each network.
 For example, the target interests on Pinterest include food and drink as well as family and parenting.
 For younger audiences, Instagram might be the best choice – with 90% of its users being under the age of 35.

 Get Heard Above the Noise of Social Media

 The main goal is to be heard above the noise of social media.
-To accomplish this, a marketer must be active when their target audience is active.
+To accomplish this, a digital marketing company must be active during the same periods as its target audience.
 Perhaps one of the greatest things about social media is the keyword “social”.
 Effective social marketing requires social interaction.
 A customer asking a question in a store would not be ignored for fear of the loss of that customer and the damage word-of-mouth negativity can have on a business.